malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## Biological basis for phenomenal experience
 I set out to explain the existence of phenomenal experience.
 While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the field of neuroscience; in the area of phenomenal experience, I remain frustrated.

 In that domain, I think the greatest benefit of my theory is that it narrows the scope of the remaining question.
-I have not been able to explain what phenomenal experience is, or why it occurs, but I have shown how the contents of phenomenal experience can be defined entirely in terms of a mechanistic basis.
+I have not been able to explain what phenomenal experience is or why it occurs, but I have shown how the contents of phenomenal experience can be defined entirely in terms of a mechanistic basis.
 And more than that, I have offered a concrete theory behind those mechanisms.

 So what remains?